-Madeline thought deeply, trying to remember their conversations.
+Madeline thought earnestly, trying to remember their conversations.
 They talked about beer, and they argued over their card game and if someone had been cheating.
 And then there was that one phone call.

 Levi knew what that meant.
-Whomever arranged her kidnapping couldn’t move her because of some unexpected activities in the fae court, which meant the person behind this was probably an actual courtier.
-Beneficial to them was the fact that it was against court policy to kidnap humans, so whomever was behind this was going to lay low for a while.
+Whoever arranged her kidnapping couldn’t move her because of some unexpected activities in the fae court, which confirmed the person behind this was probably an actual courtier.
+Beneficial to them was the fact that it was against court policy to kidnap humans, so whoever was behind this was going to lay low for a while.

 “Not all the monsters are bad,” he said calmly.
 “For instance, not all fae are like the ones that kidnapped you.
 Just like with humans, there are the good and the evil.
 And someone cared enough to hire me to rescue you.
 That in itself is a sign that you are not as alone and defenseless as you feel right now.”

 His hands felt warm and relaxing, and despite the path that lay before her now, she felt a little better about it.
 Then again, she didn’t know if she was trusting of him because she was still in a fragile state of mind, or if he really was a kind person.

 “What do I do now?
 I am afraid of going back to my apartment.
 They know I live there, so it would be stupid of me to go back.
 I have to disappear, don’t I?”